LennardZuendorf/project_habitusWIP/README.md

 # [HABIT project](https://habit-project.herokuapp.com/)

 The HABIT project is a web app allowing you to track habits every day on the web.
 Want to start programming every single day?
 Workout 3 times a week?
 Or read one book a month?
 Then HABIT is for you.

-Habits supports a color mode, persitstant saving of habits (and bringing them back, when they are due), editing and deleting your habits.
+Habit supports a colour mode, persistent saving of habits (and bringing them back, when they are due), editing and deleting your habits.
 The newest release is @v1.0

 ## Roadmap

 **short term topics:**
-- implemeting view for done habits
+- implementing view for done habits
 - full test coverage
-- bugfixing, refactoring, cleanup
+- bug fixing, refactoring, cleanup

-**mid term topics:**
+**midterm topics:**
 - implementing custom icons for habits
-- implementing goal functions analog to habits
+- implementing goal functions analogue to habits
 - optimization for different screen sizes

 **long term topics:**
-- HABIT pwa edition
+- HABIT PWA edition
-- (optional) switching techstack, i.e. to Kotlin, Dart
+- (optional) switching tech-stack, i.e. to Kotlin, Dart

 ## Status (main/production Branch)